• Skip to primary navigation

 There may be complications of birth and delivery that are unforeseen, that no doctor would have been able to predict or prevent, and these can cause brain damage.
 In other cases, though, mistakes made by medical caregivers can be pinpointed as the direct cause of brain damage in a baby.

-These are just a few examples of mistakes medical professionals can make that have long-lasting, devastating consequences for babies and families.
+These are just a few examples of mistakes medical professionals can make that have long-lasting and devastating consequences for babies and families.
+While treatments can help, many babies are left with lifelong disabilities.

 Many parents struggling to accept that their child has had a brain injury find that a lawsuit is the furthest thing from their minds.
 It is crucial to think about, though.